Private Lives: Synopsis

 After dinner at the Paris flat several days later, Elyot and Amanda use their code word "Solomon Isaacs", soon abbreviated to "Sollocks", to stop their arguments from getting out of hand.
-They kiss passionately, but the harmony cannot last: while Elyot and Amanda cannot live without each other, neither can they live with each other.
+They kiss passionately, but the harmony cannot last: whilst Elyot and Amanda cannot live without each other, neither can they live together.
 They argue violently and try to outwit each other, just as they had done during their stormy marriage.
-Their ongoing argument escalates to a point of fury, as Amanda breaks a record over Elyot's head, and he retaliates by slapping her face.
-They seem to be trapped in a repeating cycle of love and hate as their private passions and jealousies consume them.
+Their ongoing argument escalates to a point of fury, as Amanda breaks a record over Elyot's head and he retaliates by slapping her face.
+They seem trapped in a repeating cycle of love and hate, consumed by their private passions and jealousies.
 At the height of their biggest fight, Sibyl and Victor walk in.